svvoii/evs-charging-france-dashboard/README.md

 The code for that is in the [vehicles_preprocess.py](vehicles_preprocess.py) file.

 Specifically, I added columns for the year and department code, which were extracted from the same dataset.
 The department name was cross-referenced from an additional dataset containing information like postal code and department on the communal level.
-This dataset [fr-ref-geo.csv](data/fr-ref-geo.csv) was used to map the department code to its name.
+This dataset: [fr-ref-geo.csv](data/fr-ref-geo.csv) was used to map the department code to its name.
 The final step was transforming the dataframe into a pivot table where each row represents one department and each year is a separate column.

 #### Charging Points Dataset: